HemmeligOrg/Hemmelig.app/README.md

 docker run -p 3000:3000 -d --name=hemmelig \
     -e SECRET_MASTER_KEY=11111222223333344444555556666677 \ # has to be a secret key of 32 characters
     -e SECRET_REDIS_HOST=127.0.0.1 \
-    hemmeligapp/hemmelig:latest
+    -v /var/tmp/hemmelig:/var/tmp/hemmelig/upload/files # this is how you mount a local directory if you choose to use disk upload, and not do/s3 hemmeligapp/hemmelig:latest
 ```